pip-services/pip-services-docs/content/en/dart/data/persistence/identifiable_memory_persistence.md

 #### set
 Sets a data item.
-If the data item exists, it updates it; otherwise, it creates a new data item.
+If the data item exists, it updates it.
+Otherwise, it creates a new data item.

 > Future\<T\> set(String correlationId, T item)